Vampire-blue/BioSite/index.md

 ## Welcome!

 Welcome!
-If you are here you must be intrested in my implants, or you just scanned my hand...
+If you are here you must be intrested in my implants, or you just scanned my hand and now you are here not by choice...
 Either way, Welcome!
 My Name is Blue, I am a 19 year old australian biohacker and game development student.

 <br/>

 <br/>